flaviotordini/minitube/README.md

 Translations are done at https://www.transifex.com/flaviotordini/minitube/ Just register and apply for a language team.
 Please don't request translation merges on GitHub.

+## Installing on Archlinux using AUR

+    yay -S minitube-systray

 ## Build instructions
 Clone from Github: